 We also like to create a video documenting the relationship that you had with the loved one you lost.
 This can be as simple as a photo montage or could include yourself, and others, speaking about the deceased.

 This involves us getting all relevant information from all the parties involved.
 Once we have gathered all the available evidence, and have processed who we believe are at fault, we’ll sort through it and prepare what we call a ‘demand package.’

 We’ll make a formal demand by presenting the evidence to the party or parties we feel are responsible.
-If we can negotiate a settlement at you feel is fair, then we will.
+If we can negotiate a settlement that you feel is fair, then we will.

 If we need to litigate and proceed to a jury trial, we will aggressively represent you and make sure that your voice is heard.

 Most of our research and effort will go into creating legal arguments that demonstrate why the other party is responsible.
-Sometimes, this is very straight forward, but many times this requires a fair amount of effort.
+Sometimes, this is very straightforward, but many times this requires a fair amount of effort.